zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 ## Scenario 3: Allow an instance to access specified IP addresses only {#specifyInstanceAccess .section}

-If you want your instance to access specified IP addresses, add the following rules in its security group.
+If you want your instance to access specified IP addresses, add the following rules to its security group.

 1. Add the following rule to drop any access to all public IP addresses.
 The priority must be lower than the rule in step 2.